Set 11 | 501 - 550

 (Adj.) (बहरा)

-Example: The deaf child learned to communicate using sign language.
+Sentence: The deaf child learned to communicate using sign language.

 A performer’s first public appearance